crescent-network/crescent/README.md

 ## What is Crescent?

-Crescent is a DeFi Hub that provides innovative and powerful tools to empower user's digital assets to maximize their financial returns and manage associated risks in the most efficient way.
-In the base layer, Crescent Core has DEX functionality that has several unique characteristics.
+Crescent is a DeFi Hub that provides innovative and powerful tools that empower users’ digital assets for maximizing their financial returns while manage associated risks in the most efficient way.
+In the base layer, Crescent core has a DEX functionality equipped with several unique characteristics.

 - A Hybrid DEX : a hybrid system of orderbook and AMM
 - Tick System : standardization of order price